antonfirsov/docs/2017/07-Jul/fsharp/fsharp-for-csharp.md

 3. No `return` statement at the end of a function.
 4. A few more operators (e.g., `|>`).

-These are surface-level differences, but they're worth calling out.
+These are also surface-level differences in F#.
 For example, here is some basic F# code with two functions and a printed result:

 ```fsharp
 let square x = x * x